tamirgrBGU/EngineVideoGames/README.md

 case GLFW_KEY_D:			will change the camera mode

 rules-
-the menu buttons need a long click to get your input. the snake is hunting food for his lover snake you should get all the available food in the map and touch the cave wall to proceed to next level.
+loading levels take at most 20 seconds, be patient. the menu buttons need a long click to get your input. the snake is hunting food for his lover snake you should get all the available food in the map and touch the cave wall to proceed to next level.